 Conversion and Onboarding Use Cases

 The caller has done their research.
-They have asked questions, and they are ready to move forward.
+They have asked basic questions, and they are ready to move forward.

 Speed determines whether they convert or drift.
 If booking requires a callback, if the confirmation takes a day, or if nobody explains what happens next, friction compounds.
 Gartner reports that 85% of customer service leaders are now piloting conversational AI solutions to close exactly these kinds of gaps.